seba-96/phi-uploader/README.md

   * `build` – generate JSON collections only (offline).
   * `run`  – generate **and** `POST` them to the API (online).
 * Works with **CSV, TSV or Excel** sheets.
-* Strict validation of acquisition / feature types.
+* Strict validation of imaging acquisition and feature types according to EBRAINS Data Management Plan.
 * Single login per session

 ---